hemihydrate/blog/01-process.md

 going suicidal like before, since _now_ I knew the reasons behind.

 I lasted for 4 months.
-Then I created a long document with all the possible variants of antiandrogens and estrogen possible, with prices, probable dosages per day.
+Then I created a long document with all the variants of antiandrogens and estrogen possible, with prices, assumed dosages per day.
 I sorted the list by "ranking" all of the items after reading as much as possible about every single one of them.
 It just ended up with most expensive ones at the top.
 Then I lasted for two more weeks and ordered it online.